imbaraniii/imbaraniii/README.md

 </div>

 <h2>ABOUT ME</h2>
 Hey There!
 I'm Barani, currently doing my B.Tech in Artificial Intelligence.
-I am very much interested in developing my skills and knowledge in the Computer Science field especially majoring in AI and Backend Developing.
+I am passionate about creating backend applications and AI applications.
+I have keen interest on learning new technologies in this field.
 <br/>

 <h2>MY TECH STACK</h2>